mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/The Pilots of EDEN.md

 #### Hack

 Although humanity abandoned the Earth long ago, there is still plenty of technology around.
 Some of it is in surprisingly good shape.
-Characters have access to the Hack skill presented in [[Silicon City#New Skill: Hack|Silicon City]] in The Fate Codex, Volume 1, Issue 1 (page 35).
+Characters have access to the Hack skill presented in [[Silicon City#New Skill: Hack|Silicon City]] in The Fate Codex, Volume 1, Issue1 (page 35).

 #### History